dylan1218/SECDataParseVBA/README.md

 Note: This repository is in-progress.
 As so far the class being built allows you to download quarterly data from the SEC and unzip located at the following directory: C:\SECVba.
 A second class can be utilized to load the data into SQL server.
 Progress is being made on a third class with methods to return SQL strings with more simple user inputs (think =returnSECDataArray(Array(adsh, ddate, value), currentassets)))

+Without the third class queries can still be made to SQL server but are not as user friendly.
+Refer to the example module in this respository for an example query.

 <b>Requirements:</b>
 <br>